José Francisco Xavier de Salazar y Mendoza: Work

 Salazar is considered the foremost painter in Spanish Colonial Louisiana.
 He painted the portraits of many prominent citizens of colonial Louisiana, including members of the church, government and the military.
-Some of his well-known sitters include Don Carlos Trudeau Laveau, Joseph Montegut, Ignacio Balderas, Don Almonaster y Rojas, and Bishop Luis Ignatius Cardenas y Peñalver, among others.
+Some of his well-known sitters include Marianne Celeste Dragon, Don Carlos Trudeau Laveau, Joseph Montegut, Ignacio Balderas, Don Almonaster y Rojas, and Bishop Luis Ignatius Cardenas y Peñalver, among others.
 His paintings are in the late Baroque style that was favored in Spanish colonies and show the influence of Mexican provincial styles.
 The art historian Judith Bonner believes that Salazar's daughter Francisca worked with him due to certain drawing and painting inconsistencies found in his work.
 His use of transparent glazes and dark backgrounds has been compared to Goya.

 Collections

 Salazar's work is held in many museums.
 It is included in the Louisiana State Museum collection, the Newcomb Art Museum collection, Worcester Art Museum, and the Historical Society of Pennsylvania, among other institutions.